ton-community/ton-docs/docs/v3/documentation/smart-contracts/tolk/tolk-vs-func/pack-to-from-cells.md

 Note that `Cell<address>` or even `Cell<int32 | int64>` is also okay, you are not restricted to structures.

 When it comes to untyped cells — just `cell` — they also denote references, but don't denote their inner contents, don't have the `.load()` method.

-It's just "some cell," like code/data of a contract or an untyped nft content.
+It's just _some cell_, like code/data of a contract or an untyped nft content.

 ## Remaining data after reading